huangc/WGtalenTarget/README.md

 6. *data/*: final outputs and reports.

 ## Notes:
-1. The workflow default to run a test case using 10% contigs from rice cultivar Zhengshan97 against reference rice Japponica Chr10.
-2. The run time for whole genome blat of a typical 3kRGP rice cultivar contigs against reference rice Japonica takes about 90-100 hrs on Mason, so plan carefully for submitting the job `x1-WGblat`.
+1. The run time for whole genome blat of a typical 3kRGP rice cultivar contigs against reference rice Japonica takes about 90-100 hrs on Mason, so plan carefully for submitting the job `x1-WGblat`.